fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 1. Upload the model to a cloud provider (e.g. Google Drive, Dropbox or AWS)
 2. Update the [model downloading bash script](/download_model.sh) with your own choice of cloud reference to the uploaded model
 3. Restart the host (in this case the Raspberry Pi) *this will refetch the updated model*

-# Adding new plots
-The weather monitor can be extended to support new plots.
-The following steps have to be done to add a new plot:
-1. Create a function that generate the plot in the `src/plotting.py` file.
-2. Save the plot with the help of the ```save_plot()``` function in the `src/plotting.py` file.
-3. Add the new plot identifier (e.g. 'wind_speed_avg_30h') to the list within the `get_plots()` function in the `src/plotting.py` file.
-4. Add the function call of the newly created function to the `generate_plots()` function in the `src/plotting.py` file.

-After that, the weather monitor will automatically generate the new plot and make it available in the dashboard.

-# Adding new measurements to the dashboard
-The weather monitor can be extended to support new measurements.
-The following steps have to be done to add a new measurement:

-1. Add the measurement identifier (e.g. 'wind_speed_avg_30h') matching with the corresponding field in the InfluxDB to the `show_current` list in the `src/app.py` file.
-2. Add the unit of the newly added measurement to the `unit_mapping` dictionary in the `src/weather_repositor.py` file.

-After that, the weather monitor will automatically show the new measurement on the dashboard.

 # Shutdown
 The following command can be used to shut down the weather monitor in development mode (Docker):